 Shining City: A Novel

-Peter Rena is a “fixer" who earns his living making the problems of the powerful disappear.
-He and his partner Randi Brooks get their biggest job yet when the White House hires them to vet the president’s nominee for the Supreme Court.
+Political fixer Peter Rena, who earns his living making the problems of the powerful disappear, is hired by the President to vet and confirm the next nominee for Supreme Court.

 Appellate Court Judge Roland Madison, the former dean of the Stanford Law School, is a legal giant.
-At the same time, he’s also a political iconoclast, whose views make the already difficult confirmation process more complicated.
-Even some of president's own party oppose him.
+He’s also, however, a political iconoclast, whose views don’t fit the ingrained ideological patterns dividing the country.
+That’s why the President wants him.
+It also makes a difficult confirmation process more complicated.

-Rena and Brooks and their team scour the judge’s past, uncovering a secret along the way, while the competing factions of Washington D.C. mobilize with frightening intensity: ambitious senators, suspicious journalists and self-serving "public interest" groups on both sides of the aisle.
+As Rena and his partner Randi Brooks uncover his colorful past, the competing factions of modern Washington mobilize with frightening intensity: ambitious senators, suspicious journalists and self-serving "public interest" groups on both sides of the aisle.